 All of that fueled new developments and advancements in the field of financial technology in order to cope with new, emerging challenges.

 According to research published by deVere Group, the COVID-19 pandemic has caused a huge rise of 72% in the use of fintech apps on the old continent.

-Since the beginning of 2020, almost 42% of Americans have used at least one Fintech platform and there is a 26% increase in their popularity.
+Since the beginning of 2020, almost 42% of Americans have used at least one fintech platform and there is a 26% increase in their popularity.

-What are the trends in fintech?
+What are the fintech trends for 2023?

 1. Financial software development